Badgerati/Fogg/README.md

 For example, the provisioner of `"web": "dsc: .\\WebServer.ps1"` is called `web`, and will provision via `PowerShell DSC` using the `.\WebServer.ps1` script.
 Other than `dsc` you can also use a `custom` provisioner type which will allow you to use your own PS1/BAT scripts.

-It's also worth noting that the `WebServer` script is inbuilt into Fogg, so you could also just use the following to reference inbuilt provision scripts: `"web": "dsc: @{WebServer}"`
+It's also worth noting that the `WebServer` script is inbuilt into Fogg, so you could also just use the following to reference inbuilt provision scripts: `"web": "dsc: @{web-server}"`

 If the paths specified are relative, then they are required to be relative to the template file's location.